sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ### Kube managing feature with fallback enabled:
 Upon system boot, the state is at INIT.
 The `systemctl start` takes it to state LOCAL and as well add a label that enables kube-deployment.
-Whenever kube deploys in future, asyhnchronously, the deployed-container sets transition_mode to kube_pending and gets into sleep-forever.
+Whenever kube deploys in future, asyhnchronously, the deployed-container sets transition_mode to kube_pending and gets into waiting-mode for local container to exit.
 This action by kube transitions to state LOCAL_TO_KUBE.
-The hostcfgd interferes, stops both the local container and kube-deployed container, which transitions it to state KUBE_PENDING.
-Upon state KUBE_PENDING reached, the hostcfgd sets transition_mode=kube_ready and initiates `systemctl start`, that transitions to state KUBE_READY, along with a label to enable kube-deployment.
-As kube is all ready to deploy, it re-deploys, which takes it to state KUBE_RUNNING.
+The hostcfgd interferes, stops the local container, which transitions it to state KUBE_PENDING.
+Upon state KUBE_PENDING reached, the kube deployed breaks from waiting mode and proceed to run and that transitions to state KUBE_RUNNING.

 This stays in state-KUBE_RUNNING, until container exits.
 In normal conditions, the exit is mostlikely because kube un-deployed to handle a manifest update.
-This takes it to state KUBE_STOPPED, where transition_mode = kube_stopped.
-The kubelet re-deploys the container per updated-manifest, which takes it to state-KUBE_PENDING, where kube container sets the transition_mode to kube_pending and goes to sleep.
-The hostcfgd notices it, stops the sleeping container, sets the transition_mode to kube_ready and call `systemctl start`, along with label to enable kube deployment and this takes to state KUBE_READY.
-Kube re-reploys to reach the stable state-KUBE_RUNNING.
+This takes it to state KUBE_READY.
+The kubelet re-deploys the container per updated-manifest, which takes it back to state-KUBE_RUNNING.
+In case of any crash, the transitions are the same, just that kubelet would be restarting the container from the same image.
+In case the manifest is removed, the feature will remain in KUBE_READY state, until `systemctl stop` or `kube deploy`.

-Once kube deploys a container, the transition_mode never goes to none and runs the sequence as 'kube_pending', 'kube_ready', 'kube_kube_running' & 'kube_stopped' and  back to 'kube_pending'.
-It could get reset to INIT state, when `systemctl stop` is called with set_owner = local.

 ### kube managing feature with fallback disable:
 Upon system boot, the state is at INIT.
 The `systemctl start`, sets transition_mode to 'kube_ready' which takes it to state KUBE_READY and as well add a label that enables kube-deployment.
-Whenever kube deploys in future, asyhnchronously, it sets the transition_mode to 'kube-running' and current_owner to 'kube', which is state KUBE_RUNNING.
+Whenever kube deploys in future, asyhnchronously, it sets the current_owner to 'kube', which is state KUBE_RUNNING.

-In normal mode, when the corresponding manifest gets updated, kube un-deploys the current running container, this takes it to state KUBE_STOPPED.
-It stays in state-KUBE_STOPPED, until kube re-deploys.
-This goes through the approval process.
-The deployed container sets transition_mode to 'kube_pending', which is state KUBE_PENDING.
-This is noticed by hostcfgd.
-The hostcfgd stops the sleeping container, sets the transition_mode to kube_ready and call `systemctl start`, along with label to enable kube deployment and this takes to state KUBE_READY.
-Kube re-reploys to reach the stable state-KUBE_RUNNING.
+When a manifest is re-deployed/un-deployed or container exits, the behavior is same as in case above.

 ### Switching from kube managed to local mode:
-In normal mode, the feature would be in state-KUBE_RUNNING, where kube deployed container is running.
-When user runs a config command to change the owner to local, it updates `set_owner=local`, call `systemctl stop`.
-This `systemctl stop` stops the container, which transitions to state-KUBE_STOPPED, then it sets transition_mode to none, which takes it to state=INIT.
-The config command, then issues `systemctl start`, which takes it to state-LOCAL
+In kube-managed mode, the state is either "KUBE_READY" or "KUBE_RUNNING".
+When owner is switched to local, the hostcfgd notices it, call `system container stop` if in KUBE_RUNNING mode and then call `system container start`, which takes it to LOCAL mode.

 ### Switching from local to kube managed:
-In normal mode, the feature is in state-LOCAL.
-When user runs a config command to switch, it updates `set_owner=kube`, and then call `systemctl stop`.
-The service stop, will stop the local container, which would take it to state-INIT.
-The config command will then call `systemctl start` and that takes it to state-KUBE_READY or state-LOCAL, depending on fallback enabled or not.
-Rest of the state transition is already explained above.
+The feature is in LOCAL mode.
+When set_owner is changed to KUBE, the hostcfgd create a label to enable kube deployment.
+At a later point, whenever kube deploys, the kube deployed container sets the kube_state to kube_pending, which transitions it to the transient state "LOCAL_TO_KUBE".
+The hostcfgd notices it, and call `docker stop` to stop the local container, which transitions it into next transient state "KUBE_PENDING".
+Here the kube deployed container realizes that local container exited, and proceeds to run which transitions it to the stable state of 'KUBE_RUNNING'.

 ## Internal commands